fourMs/VideoAnalysis/readme.md

 This software project was started by [Alexander Refsum Jensenius](http://people.uio.no/alexanje) in 2003, first in the form of the [Musical Gestures Toolbox for Max](https://www.uio.no/ritmo/english/research/labs/fourms/downloads/software/musicalgesturestoolbox/mgt-max/).
 The toolbox later became integrated as the first collection of video modules in the [Jamoma](http://www.jamoma.org) project.

-It turned out that many people found the tools for video visualization useful, but they did not want to invest time in learning how to develop in Max.
-This led to the development of the standalone VideoAnalysis application, based on modules from the MGT.
-Over the years, it has been used by a number of researchers and practictioners in fields such as music, dance, medicine, and physiotherapy.
+Many people found the video visualization tools useful, but they did not want to invest time in learning how to develop in Max.
+This led to the development of the standalone VideoAnalysis application based on modules from the MGT.
+Over the years, it has been used by a number of researchers and practitioners in fields such as music, dance, medicine, and physiotherapy.

-VideoAnalysis is still aimed to be a complete, standalone and user-friendly solution for video analysis and visualization.
+VideoAnalysis still aims to be a complete, standalone and user-friendly solution for video analysis and visualization.
 If you want more flexibility, you should check out [Jamoma](http://www.jamoma.org) (for Max) if you are interested in realtime analysis.
 For more powerful analysis tools, take a look at the [Musical Gestures Toolbox for Matlab](https://github.com/fourMs/MGT-matlab/) or [Musical Gestures Toolbox for Python](https://github.com/fourMs/MGT-python).

 ## Credits